jonnyrobots/roberts.work/_posts/2021-03-03-generating-revnue-from-oss.md

 None of this is any good if you don't have a relationship with your OSS user base.

-## Without observational reach, OSS users are stuck at 0
+### Without observational reach, OSS users are stuck at 0

 The biggest challenge to building a COSS business is how to market to the OSS user base.
 When you offload distribution of your OSS to GitHub, for example, you surrender control and with it useful information about who's consuming your code, how and where.
-Knowing this and having “observational reach” is key to converting users into customers.
+Having “observational reach” is a key part of later being able to convert users into customers.

 The "1-2-3" model illustrates this in the context of how an OSS project feeds into a COSS business.
 This table shows that progression from left to right.